newoceaninfosys/powerbiapi/README.md

 Prepare:
  1. TenantId -> this is ID of your AD
  2. ClientID, ClientSecret -> follow this: https://powerbi.microsoft.com/en-us/documentation/powerbi-developer-register-a-client-app/
- 3. RedirectUrl -> for test, this is http://localhost:your_port
+ 3. Change UseSql in web.config = 0 to use memory local instead sql server
  4. ConnectionString -> database to store access & refresh token
- 5. Change UseSql in web.config = 0 to use memory local instead sql server

 Test:
  1. Go to https://nois-powerbiapi.azurewebsites.net
  2. Touch Red btn, to Clear AccessToken & RefreshToken
- 3. Touch any blue btn, login with test@lyminhquan.com / Qwe!@#123
+ 3. Touch any blue btn, login with test@lyminhquan.com / Yogu9877